Russula cyanoxantha

-It is an edible mushroom.
-It was designated "Mushroom of the Year" in 1997 by the German Association of Mycology.
+Russula cyanoxantha, commonly known as the charcoal burner or variegated russula, is a basidiomycete mushroom.
+It can be confused for a number of other members of its genus.
+Found mostly in Europe (with North American counterparts), it is an edible mushroom.

 Description

 The most salient characteristic is the weak gills, which feel greasy to the touch, are flexible and do not break.
 The cap is 4-18 cm wide, convex at first and later flattened, and greenish to bright brown; they vary considerably in color.
+The white-to-cream gills are sometimes forked and are not as brittle as most other members of the genus.
 The stipe is pure white, slightly convex underneath, from 2.5-12 cm in height and 1–5 cm in diameter.

-The spores are pure white.
-The stipe will give a green reaction when rubbed with iron salts (ferrous sulphate).
-Most other (but not all) Russula species give a salmon reaction.
-Coupled with the gill flexibility this is a good diagnostic clue to species level.
+The spores are white, as is the spore print.
+The stipe does not produce a salmon reaction when rubbed with ferrous sulphate.